hervegirod/ontologyBrowser/README.md

-# owlTograph
+# ontologyBrowser
-Convert an Owl schema to a graphml representation
+Allows to browser the content of an OWL/RDF ontology